 If you are asking as part of an introduction exercise and you want to quickly explain what gender pronouns are, you can try something like this: “Tell us your name, where you come from, and your pronouns.
 That means the pronouns that you use in reference to yourself.
 For example, I’m Xena, I’m from Amazon Island, and I like to be referred to with she, her, and hers pronouns.
 So you could say, ‘she went to her car’ if you were talking about me.”

-It is important to remember that by asking everyone you encounter which pronouns they use, you can help create a more normalized and safe way for others to share their pronouns, which they may not have been able to do before.
+It is important to remember that by consistently asking people for their pronouns, you can help create a more normalized and safe way for others to share their pronouns, which they may not have been able to do before.